voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

 Without number formatting enabled, a plain-text response will look like:

 >Hi this is Brian from VoiceBase please give me a call back at six five zero two four eight nine six five two thank you.
-Goodbye.

 And an excerpt of the JSON transcript response would look like:
 ```json